LangHuiHE/MilkShake/README.md

 Students and facilities in Dixie State University (Utah Tech University) couldn't find a good mobile application for their campus life.
 The applications developed or published by the university are old, which means most of them had the last update more than a year ago.
 Meanwhile, those applications don't have the functionality and information that are interesting to students and facilities.

 ## Solution Description
 The purpose of this project is to empower every student & staff to become all they can be with a great mobile application.
 The application makes the hectic student life more structured and ensures students and staff know what is happening around campus.
+Also, this project contains a basic data flow cycle including a database, server, cache, website, and an associated application in the IOS platform, which means from the source of data to present the data to users.

 ####  Feature of Solution
 * Event Rundown (like, dislike event)